DannyYu728/whats-that-fish/README.md

 #### Request with no parameters:

-<sub>This will give you the entire array of all the objects</sub>
+<sub>This will give you the entire array of all the fish objects</sub>

 ```
-localhost:3000/
-or
 localhost:3000/fishes
 ```